lawfulcomputing/GDPRxiv/pygdpr/README.md

 1. Python >=3.8 is required.

-3. WebDriver is required.
-The code has been tested on Mac, download [ChromeDriver](https://chromedriver.chromium.org/downloads).
+2. WebDriver is required to run Selenium.
+The code use ChromeDriver, and it support Windows/macOS/Linux OS.
+Download link: [ChromeDriver](https://chromedriver.chromium.org/downloads).

-5. It is strongly recommended that users utilize a virtual environment when installing.
+3. It is strongly recommended that users utilize a virtual environment when installing.
 See below to create and activate one.

 _In a directory:_